 - Safety biomarkers to monitor toxicity

-Evotec has a longstanding experience in applying various techniques and technologies to support biomarker studies in any type of cell, tissue or animal model.
+Evotec has a longstanding experience in applying various techniques and technologies to support biomarker studies in any type of body fluid, cell, tissue or animal model.
 These include, but are not limited to:

 - Immunoassays and flow cytometry